 Overview of Artist in Residency at St Andrew’s Wesley United Church:

-In our own way as a church, we generate and participate in art with our music, architecture, weavings, stained glass, writing, sermons, and our hosting of artistic events that aim to create and widen the sacred container of our lives.
-We are now launching our second year of our artist in residence program for a visual artist or writer to accompany our church so we can: a) actively support the arts in our community and b) co-create and engage both our congregation and the wider city in a dialogue around spirituality, justice and the arts.
+We are now launching our fifth year of our artist in residence program for a visual artist or writer to accompany our church so we can: a) actively support the arts in our community and b) cocreate and engage both our congregation and the wider city in a dialogue around Spirit, Social Justice, Inclusion, and the Arts.
+(View our pillar statements here.)

 Goals and purpose:

-• To further an ongoing dialogue between spirituality, justice and the arts
+of financial status - To further an ongoing dialogue between Spirit, Social Justice, Inclusion, and the Art

 Scope of work: